/>

 Van de Velde Fellowship

-The Van de Velde Fellowship is a one-time stipend of up to €20,000, including travel expenses, to conduct maritime historical material-technical research relating to historical objects in the collection of the National Maritime Museum in Amsterdam and at least one other cultural institution.
+The Van de Velde Fellowship is a one-time stipend of up to €25,000, including travel expenses, to conduct maritime historical material-technical research relating to historical objects.
+Historical objects are a central source, and the collection of the Netherlands Maritime Museum in Amsterdam forms the starting point of the research.
 The sum may be dispensed directly to the applicant or to their employer.
-The fellowship is open to academics conducing PhD research or holding a PhD.
-The fellowship may last a maximum of nine months.
-This fellowship is currently not open to applications.
+The fellowship is open to those who have completed a master’s degree or equivalent in restoration, and to academics conducting PhD research or holding a PhD.
+The fellowship may last a maximum of twelve months, the earliest starting date is 1 September 2026.
+It is possible to postpone the start of the fellowship, in consultation, up to 1 December 2026.
+The closing date for applications is 28 May 2026.

 Are you interested in this fellowship?